 You cannot afford to miss Gorumara on your trip to Dooars.
-Located on the flood plains of Murti and Jaldhaka rivers, the Gorumara National Park offers a large variety of flora and fauna.
-The grassland of Gorumara is famous for Asiatic one-horned rhino.
-In view of its great diversity of plants and animals it was delared a National Park in 1994 comprising a total area of 80 sq. km.
+Located on the floodplains of the Murti and Jaldhaka rivers, the Gorumara National Park offers a large variety of flora and fauna.
+The grassland of Gorumara is famous for the Asiatic one-horned rhino.
+In view of its great diversity of plants and animals, it was declared a National Park in 1994.
+The National Park has a total area of about 80 sq. km.

-The forest area has come up as a tourist destination during the last decade.
-In recent years, there has been substantial increase in tourist arrival as well as infrastructure.
+The forest area has come up as a tourist destination during the 1990s.
+In recent years, there has been a substantial increase in tourist arrival as well as infrastructure.
 Today the area around the forest has the largest concentration of tourist accommodation in Dooars.
 The number of Jungle safari options has also increased over the years.

 Gorumara Safari Options

-While in Gorumara, tourists go inside the forests for Jungle safari.
+While in Gorumara, tourists go inside the forests for a Jungle safari.
 Sighting of wildlife is quite common.
-Elephants, Rhinos, Indian Bison (Gaur), Peacock, Deer are the most common sightings.
+Elephants, Rhinos, Indian Bison (Gaur), Peacocks, and Deer are the most common sightings.

-The forest safari is organised in special vehicles meant for the purpose.
-You must book your forest safari from the forest department and take an authorised guide along while visiting the watchtowers.
-Tresspassing is illegal and can be dengerous as well.
+The forest safari is organized in special vehicles meant for the purpose.
+You must book your forest safari from the forest department and take an authorized guide along while visiting the watchtowers.
+Trespassing is illegal and can be dangerous as well.
 The common forest safaris include the following.

 Jatraprasad – The watchtower is named after a female elephant which was legendary for its caring nature.
-The elephant Jatraprasad saved lives of numerous orphaned baby elephants by acting as their surrogate mother.
+The elephant Jatraprasad saved the lives of numerous orphaned baby elephants by acting as their surrogate mother.
 The Jatraprasad watchtower is also the most popular.
 The entry point is through the National Highway at the northern part of Gorumara National Park.
-You have to travel through the forest for about 6 kms before reaching the Gorumara forest bungalow.
-The Jatraprasad watchtower is 100 meters away from the Bungalow on the bank of Murti river.
-There are couple of salt leaks just below the watchtower making it an attractive place for sighting wildlife especially during early morning and late afternoon safaris.
-There is another watchtower in the vicinity known as Rhino point.
+You have to travel through the forest for about 6 km before reaching the Gorumara forest bungalow.
+The Jatraprasad watchtower is 100 meters away from the Bungalow on the bank of the Murti River.
+There are a couple of salt leaks just below the Watchtower making it an attractive place for sighting wildlife, especially during early morning and late afternoon safaris.
+There is another watchtower in the vicinity known as Rhino Point.

-Methla Watchtower is located at Kalipur eco village near Ramsai on the eastern fringe of Gorumara National Park.
-There are unique Bullok cart driven forest safari available here.
+Methla Watchtower is located at Kalipur eco-village near Ramsai on the eastern fringe of Gorumara National Park.
+There is a unique Bullock cart-driven forest safari available here.

-Chukchuki Watchtower is in inside the Gorumara forest between Ramsai and Lataguri.
+Chukchuki Watchtower is inside the Gorumara forest between Ramsai and Lataguri.

 Wild Life in Gorumara

-Most common animals in the area are one horned Indian rhino, Elephant, Indian Bison (commonly known as Gaur), Leopards (locally known as Chitabagh), Rock Python, Malayan Giant Squirrel and deer.
-Visitors need to obtain a special permission to enter into the core area of the park.
-The Gorumara national park has approximately 48 species of carnivores and herbivores, 193 species of birds, 22 species of reptiles, 7 species of turtles, 27 species of fishes and other macro and micro fauna.
+The most common animals in the area are one-horned Indian rhino, Elephant, Indian Bison (commonly known as Gaur), Leopards (locally known as Chitabagh), Rock Python, Malayan Giant Squirrel, and deer.
+Visitors need to obtain special permission to enter the core area of the park.
+The Gorumara national park has approximately 48 species of carnivores and herbivores, 193 species of birds, 22 species of reptiles, 7 species of turtles, 27 species of fishes and other macro and microfauna.

-Major bird species seen in Gorumara include Minivets, Pheasants, Hornbills, Woodpeckers, Cuckoos, cormorants, Orioles, Pigeons and Mynas.
+Major bird species seen in Gorumara include Minivets, Pheasants, Hornbills, Woodpeckers, Cuckoos, cormorants, Orioles, Pigeons, and Mynas.
 During the winter months, migratory birds including the Brahminy duck, Ibis, teals, Stork and other varieties can also be seen here.
-Other birds include Corporant, Indian Shag, Darter, Egrets, Lesser Adjutant Stork and Lapwing.
+Other birds include Corporate, Indian Shag, Darter, Egrets, Lesser Adjutant Stork, and Lapwing.
 The night hunters in Gorumara are the Owls and the Nightjars.

 Where to Stay

-There is a plethora of options for accommodation around Gorumara.
+There are a plethora of options for accommodation around Gorumara.
 There are a few hundred private accommodations on all sides of the National Park.
 The largest concentration of Resorts is in Lataguri on the southern side of Gorumara and on the Murti - Dhupjhora side on the Northern side.
-The private accommodations vary from budget tourist accommodations to Deluxe 3 or 4 star equivalent properties.
+The private accommodations vary from budget tourist accommodations to Deluxe 3 or 4-star equivalent properties.

 The Rhino Camp at Ramsai with 4 cottages is located close to Kalipur.